celestiaorg/docs/docs/developers/cosmwasm-environment.md

 wasmd gentx $KEY_NAME $STAKING_AMOUNT --chain-id $CHAIN_ID --keyring-backend test
 ```

-With that, you created a local network genesis file.
+With that, we created a local network genesis file.

-Some more useful commands you can setup:
+Some more useful commands we can setup:

 <!-- markdownlint-disable MD013 -->
 ```sh